MSc International RelationsFind a programme

 |Admissions statement||Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.|

 Bristol graduates are in high demand and have an excellent record of employment following graduation.
 Students of our MSc programmes go on to pursue varied and interesting careers.

 Many sectors - such as the civil service, NGOs and charity work - require an MSc and some volunteer/internship experience.
 Graduates from our programmes have gone on to work for Refugee UK, Shelter, Barnardos, Oxfam, Amnesty International, government departments and the European Parliament, among others.

 Further details can be found on our careers and alumni website.

 Our overall deadline is 31 July 2017.
-However, if you are interested in the Commonwealth Shared Scholarship in 2017 you must have completed and submitted your application by 14 January 2017.
+However, if you are interested in the Commonwealth Shared Scholarship scheme in 2017, you must have completed and submitted your application by 14 January 2017.

 Find out more about becoming a student at Bristol, and the support we offer to international students.

 - 16% of research is world-leading (4 star)

 - 44% of research is internationally excellent (3 star)